openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

 must be independently discardable.
 Do not enable sampling for a stream whose later snapshot is split across multiple responses, because a message sampler cannot preserve the group as one unit.
-`cache-size` bounds the number of source/subscription timestamps retained in memory and defaults to `100000`.
+`cache-size` bounds the number of source/subscription stream-attempt states retained in memory and defaults to `100000`.
 Skipped messages are reported by `gnmic_prometheus_write_output_messages_skipped_total`.

 `spread: true` assigns each source/subscription stream a stable phase inside its interval.